ideonate/cdsdashboards/docs/chapters/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you find that dashboards (and also servers) seem to disappear after a few minutes of inactivity, it may be that you are running a process to
 'cull idle servers'.

-Please try turning that off or increasing the idle time allowed.
+The default behavior for ContainDS Dashboard servers is to always report activity back to the hub (even if there hasn't been any) which should normally keep them
+alive.
+Adjust the :ref:`useroptions_timeouts` if you have changed the defaults.
+Or increase the timeout value in your server idle culling service.

-For example in The Littlest JupyterHub, see :ref:`here<tljh_cull_idle>`.
+For example in The Littlest JupyterHub, this default service can be disabled as `described here <http://tljh.jupyter.org/en/latest/topic/idle-culler.html>`__.

 Dashboards work but "object NoneType" error in logs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~